mainwp/mainwp/readme.txt

 * Code changes for WP 4.4 Compatibility

 = 2.0.29 - 9-22-15 =
-* Fixed: Bulk Actions at the bottom of Manage Sites page
+* Fixed: Bulk Actions at the bottom of the Manage Sites page
 * Added: Option to view upgrades per site or per plugin/theme in the Dashboard Right Now widget
 * Added: Message in the Security Issues widget in case all issues have been fixed
 * Updated: Layout of the error message in the Right Now widget